valerielnd/Kickstarter-analysis/README.md

 The challenges encountered while during this analysis was to find a way to select the rows and columns in the pivot table to just show the outcomes for each month from the original data wich is the creation date of the campaign.
-To find a solution, I consult an excel documentation provided by Microsoft wich gives instruction about grouping or ungrouping data in a PivotTable
+To find a solution, I consult an excel documentation provided by Microsoft wich gives instruction about grouping or ungrouping data in a PivotTable [Microsoft Documentation](https://support.microsoft.com/en-us/office/group-or-ungroup-data-in-a-pivottable-c9d1ddd0-6580-47d1-82bc-c84a5a340725?ui=en-us&rs=en-us&ad=us)